doubleblindforscam2021/charmfl/README.md

 ## Steps to set up

- First, download the compressed ZIP (executable binary) from [this link]() Link is coming soon as well
+ First, download the compressed ZIP (executable binary) from [this link](/doubleblindforscam2021/charmfl/raw/main/charmfl.rar)

  Then:
 - Drag and drop into your PyCharm IDE
 - **Or** Go to Settings/Plugins